27 October 2022 – Minister approves plan

-Fisheries New Zealand is seeking feedback on a Draft National Inshore Finfish Fisheries Plan (the Draft Plan).
-Submissions are open until 19 February 2020.
+Fisheries New Zealand sought feedback on a draft National Inshore Finfish Fisheries Plan between 19 November 2019 to 19 February 2020.

 Fisheries plans set the high-level direction and overarching framework for managing fisheries.
 Plans provide for greater participation, certainty, transparency, and accountability to New Zealanders for how fisheries are managed.

-This Draft Plan sets out how Fisheries New Zealand intends to transform and improve the management of New Zealand’s inshore finfish fisheries.
+This draft plan set out how Fisheries New Zealand intended to transform and improve the management of New Zealand's inshore finfish fisheries.

 - advance New Zealand towards ecosystem-based fisheries management